 We are committed to ensuring greater access for as wide an audience as possible, in a region currently lacking opportunities for engagement with independent British and International film.

 There will be cash prizes for all the primary award categories: best Animation, best Art and Performance Film, best Drama, best Documentary and a dedicated award category and showcase for local filmmakers: best East Anglian Film.
 There will also be a prize for the best student film entered into any category.
 We particularly encourage submissions to the East Anglian Film award from those living or working in the region.

 The festival host is Ipswich Film Theatre, both in their building and online on IFT at Home.
-The event begins with an award screening and celebration on the evening of Friday October 8th October in Ipswich.
-The award evening will be followed by screenings featuring the nominated films from the awards categories on Saturday and Sunday, with workshops and talks by respected industry specialists.
+The event begins with an award screening and celebration on the evening of Friday October 8th October followed by screenings featuring the nominated films from the awards categories on Saturday and Sunday, with workshops and talks by respected industry specialists.
 The whole event will offer an environment in which to celebrate the very best short films from around the world and shine a spotlight on local filmmakers.

 We believe that short films are the future, this means that we are looking for potential.
 We are looking for films that experiment, push boundaries, tell a story you haven't heard before and do so in a way that captivates the audience.
 We are not just looking for highly polished, big budget productions, we want to celebrate all filmmakers, regardless of their access to resources.

 In our first year we are pleased to be able to award: